 Configuration Options

-This document provides an overview of how to configure the trento-mcp-server
+This document provides an overview of how to configure the mcp-server-trento using command-line parameters, configuration files, and environment variables.

 Configuration Sources

-supports multiple configuration sources with the following priority order (highest to lowest):
+The mcp-server-trento supports multiple configuration sources with the following priority order (highest to lowest):

 -